Unity-Technologies/com.unity.formats.fbx/Assets/FbxExporters/Integrations/Autodesk/maya/README.txt

 Instructions for installing if you don't use the unity package installer and your installing in a non-default location.

-1. copy unityoneclick.mod to user folder
+1. copy UnityFbxForMaya.mod to user folder

     MacOS & Ubuntu: ~/MayaProjects/modules
     Windows:        C:\Program Files\Autodesk\Maya2017\modules

-2. configure path within unityoneclick.mod to point to integration installation folder
+2. configure path within UnityFbxForMaya.mod to point to integration installation folder

     {UnityProject}/Assets/Integrations/Autodesk/maya2017